-- 163. James Blassingame and Sidney Hemby adopt and incorporate the prior paragraphs as if set forth fully herein and further state: - 164.
-Through his words and conduct described throughout this Complaint, Defendant, DonaldJ.
-Trump, aided and abetted the intentional torts of assault and battery committed by hisfollowers on James Blassingame and Sidney Hemby, as described in Count One. - 165.
-Trump aided and abetted his followers' assault and battery on James Blassingame and Sidney Hemby through his suggestive words and encouragement leading up to and on January 6, 2021, which were spoken from his position of the leader of a powerful political movement, including a private militia that was expressly "standing by" for his call to action, and gave his message extra weight. - 166.
-Trump's words and encouragement leading up to and on January 6, 2021, created a foreseeable risk of harm to James Blassingame and Sidney Hemby. - 167.
-Had Trump committed directly the conduct committed by his followers, it would have subjected Trump to direct liability.
+- 160. Marcus J. Moore adopts and incorporates the prior paragraphs as if set forth fully herein and further states: - 161.
+Through his words and conduct described throughout this Complaint, Defendant, Donald J. Trump, aided and abetted the intentional torts of assault and battery committed by his followers on Marcus Moore, as described in Count One. - 162.
+Trump aided and abetted his followers' assault and battery on Marcus Moore through his suggestive words and encouragement leading up to and on January 6, 2021, which were spoken from his position as the leader of a powerful political movement, including a

-168. The unlawful and intentional acts that Trump aided and abetted his followers to commit on January 6, 2021, were a direct and proximate cause of James Blassingame and Sidney Hemby's injuries, pain, suffering, and other damages.
+- private militia that was expressly "standing by" for his call to action, and gave his message extra weight. - 163.
+Trump's words and encouragement leading up to and on January 6, 2021, created a foreseeable risk of harm to Marcus Moore. - 164.
+Had Trump committed directly the conduct committed by his followers, it would have subjected Trump to direct liability. - 165.
+The unlawful and intentional acts that Trump aided and abetted his followers to commit on January 6, 2021, were a direct and proximate cause of Marcus Moore's injuries, pain, suffering, and other damages.